pedrovhb/pedrovhb.github.io/content/posts/mypy_protocol_classvar.md

 Enter static typing.

-We can use mypy's `Protocol` to define a protocol that has a class variable, and then use that protocol as the self argument type on [method overloads](https://mypy.readthedocs.io/en/stable/more_types.html#function-overloading) to distinguish between the two cases:
+We can define a `Protocol` containing this class variable, and then use it as the `self` argument type for [method overloads](https://mypy.readthedocs.io/en/stable/more_types.html#function-overloading) to distinguish between the two (or more, in some other situation/abstraction) cases.
+Here's some code with the relevant ideas:

 <br>

 <script src="https://gist.github.com/pedrovhb/1f43ba2325c87893e3cc805b66fc5ca6.js?file=protocol_self_overload_1.py"></script>
 <details>
-  <summary><i>click here to see the snippet if the gist is down</i></summary>
+  <summary><i>click here to see the snippet if the gist is inaccessible</i></summary>

 ```python
 from __future__ import annotations